fmanjencic/Advice-Generator-App/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This proved to be a useful resource for syntax and a reference for CSS and JavaScript.
+- [www.w3schools.com] - This proved to be a useful resource for syntax and a reference for CSS and JavaScript.

 ## Author